 The manner in which sexual relationships were described by the guest would cause undue offence.

 It is the safest sign that a major football tournament is imminent: an influx of adverts portraying women as sport-loathing killjoys and men as oafs interested only in goals and boobs.
-According to campaigners, this year's World Cup is proving a
+According to campaigners, this year's World Cup is

 A rash of regressive marketing campaigns, apparently from the imagination of 1950s ad men, have been provoking complaints.
 Pot Noodle's take on the World Cup's Brazilian location is a talking beach towel that leers at women in skimpy bikinis,